 Testing the Oil to Ensure Quality, Flavor and Nutrition

-The acidity level of extra virgin olive oil must be less than 1%, and the acidity of Jovial’s extra virgin olive oil (the kind I use), does not exceed .4%.
-It’s a remarkably good oil.
-In addition to testing for acidity level, they also test for antioxidant levels as well, and you can see those levels from last year’s harvest here.
+The acidity level of extra virgin olive oil must be less than 1%, and the acidity of their oil does not exceed .4%.
+It's remarkably good oil.
+In addition to testing for acidity level, they also test for antioxidant levels as well.